kleebaum/quizapp/README.md

 This repository contains the code of a mobile quiz web app that was developed within the [NaWi-DaZ 2.0 project](http://se.ifi.uni-heidelberg.de/research/projects/nawi_daz_20.html).
 It is written in Java and web programming languages (e.g., Java Server Pages, Java Script) and stores data in an [SQLite database](https://www.sqlite.org).
 The app runs on a Java servlet container such as [Tomcat](https://tomcat.apache.org/) or [Jetty](https://www.eclipse.org/jetty/) and can be accessed via browser.

+The app has been developed in order to teach students German language with a focus on natural sciences and the scientific terminology.
 The app distinguishes between three user roles: administrators, students and teachers.

-The following text is written in German since the app has been developed in order to teach students German language.

 ![Screenshot of the index page](screenshots/WelcomePage.png)

-## NaWi-DaZ 2.0 Projekt
+## NaWi-DaZ 2.0 Project

-Das [NaWi-DaZ 2.0 Projekt](http://se.ifi.uni-heidelberg.de/research/projects/nawi_daz_20.html) war ein gemeinsames Projekt der Universität Heidelberg und der Pädagogischen Hochschule Heidelberg.
-Es wurde im Rahmen von [PLACE (Partizipation langfristig absichern, Chancen erweitern)](https://hse-heidelberg.de/forschung/place-aktuell/) gefördert.
-Im Rahmen dieses Projekts wurde das Erlernen von Sprache im naturwissenschaftlichen Kontext untersucht.
-Dafür wurde diese App entwickelt, die es den SchülerInnen ermöglicht, naturwissenschaftliche Fachsprache ohne Verwendung ihrer Muttersprache zu erlernen.
+[NaWi-DaZ 2.0](http://se.ifi.uni-heidelberg.de/research/projects/nawi_daz_20.html) was a corporate project between the Heidelberg School of Education and the Software Engineering group of the Heidelberg University.
+It was financially supported by the [PLACE programme](https://hse-heidelberg.de/forschung/place-aktuell/).
+The NaWi-DaZ 2.0 project investigated how students can learn the German language with focus on natural sciences.
+For this purpose, this mobile quiz web app was developed, which enables students to learn scientific terminology without using their first language.

 ## Einsatz der App auf einem Raspberry Pi